jgabriel-bio/Data-and-commands-of-paper-Understanding-phase-structure-and-the-relative-contributions/README.md

 # Title of the document
-What makes the ultimate fighter?
-Unpacking boxes in assessment strategies in contests of males of the dragonfly Perithemis tenera
+Understanding phase structure and the relative contributions of rival traits and resource value in a dragonfly contest

 # GENERAL INFORMATION #